Terreii/use-pouchdb/docs/basics/sync.md

 The first `useEffect` only runs after the first render.
 It checks if a user is logged in.

-The second `useEffect` runs every time the sessionState (or username, or the db) changes.
+The second `useEffect` runs every time the sessionState or the db changes.
 It will be responsible for starting and canceling the sync process.

 Then we have `doLogIn`, `doSignUp` and `doLogOut`.